 I used to periodically see blog posts lamenting the death of folktale picture books.
-I haven't seen too many recently - I guess they've just accepted their demise.
+I haven't seen too many recently - I guess everyone has just accepted their demise.
 I'm in two minds about this.
 On the one hand, I do wish more kids enjoyed folktales.
 They're rich in cultural history, language, and are just fun!
 On the other hand, they are usually too long to use in storytime and most kids won't sit still for them.

 When I read folktales, I don't read word-for-word (well, I rarely do that for anything).
 I add in my own words and interjections, additional repetition if I sense the kids losing interest, or cut longer passages.
 Sometimes the kids will be absorbed and I'll go straight through; more often I'll adapt it to my audience.

-- I don't remember where I encountered these folktales - it was fairly recently, within the last ten years.
+- I don't remember where I encountered these folktales - it was within the last ten years.
 They have clicked really well with my audiences.
 The repetition, humor, and simple illustrations make them perfect choices for storytimes.

 - No Dinner

 - Honk, Honk Goose